qaz754/Computer-Vision/StarGAN_CelebA/README.md

 ## Test

 Tested on a face dataset found online.
+Images that are similar to the training images in terms of crop performs well where as images that are significantly different don't perform as well as expected.

 ![test_image1](img/Test/test_image_s3.png)